h4ckbs/nixos-mailserver/README.md

 * For NixOS unstable
    - Use the [SNM branch `master`](https://gitlab.com/simple-nixos-mailserver/nixos-mailserver/-/tree/master)
    - [Documentation](https://nixos-mailserver.readthedocs.io/en/latest/)
-   - This branch is currently supporting the NixOS release 21.11 but we could remove this support on any NixOS unstable breaking change.

 [Subscribe to SNM Announcement List](https://www.freelists.org/list/snm) This is a very low volume list where new releases of SNM are announced, so you